 Compensation that May Be Available in a Personal Injury Lawsuit

 In some situations, your damages may exceed the amount of your insurance, and you may suffer a serious injury that allows you to sue the negligent party for your damages.
+If you seek our personal injury lawyers in Glen Oaks, they will explain more about the types of compensation you can pursue in a personal injury case following an auto accident.
 These damages are generally divided into two groups:

 Economic damages are those that can be clearly linked to a monetary figure, such as: